 2020 NAVBO Earl P. Benditt Award - Patricia D'Amore, Schephen's Eye Institute, Mass Eye and Ear, Harvard Medical School

 The NAVBO Meritorious Awards Committee and Council are pleased to announce the selection of Patricia D’Amore, PhD, MBA, as the 2020 recipient of the Earl P. Benditt Award, in recognition of her numerous contributions to our understanding of vascular development and growth.
 Dr. D’Amore is currently the Charles L. Schepens Professor of Ophthalmology and Professor of Pathology at Harvard Medical School.
-She will present the Benditt Lecture"Understanding capillary growth and pathology using the retina as a model system," and receive the award, one of NAVBO's highest honors, at Vascular Biology 2020 in Newport, Rhode Island (October 28, 2020).
+She will present the Benditt Lecture"Understanding capillary growth and pathology using the retina as a model system," via an online webinar on November 5 at 1:00pmET.
+The webinar will be accessible to all NAVBO members.

 Dr. D’Amore earned a PhD in Biology from Boston University in 1977 and pursued postdoctoral research in the Departments of Ophthalmology and Physiological Chemistry at Johns Hopkins, where she was appointed Assistant Professor in 1980.
 She returned to Boston in 1981 to join Judah Folkman in the Program in Vascular Biology at Boston Children’s Hospital, where she remains a Research Associate in the Department of Surgery.
 Dr. D’Amore rose to the rank of Associate Professor of Pathology (1989) and Professor of Ophthalmology (1998) at Harvard Medical School, assuming the Schepens Professorship as Director of Research at the Schepens Eye Research Institute of Mass.
 Eye and Ear in 2012.
 In 2014, she was appointed Professor of Pathology at Harvard Medical School, where she directs the Howe Laboratory and serves as Associate Chief for Ophthalmology Basic and Translational Research in the Department of Ophthalmology.